nongdenchet/coder_restaurant/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+* Problem with writing client (view), will take a look at client framework like Angular.js or React.js
+* Currently using jquery, a little bit messy

 ## License